Topological error correcting processes from fixed-point path integrals: From fixed-point path integrals to error-correcting codes

 \subsection{Imaginary versus real time}

 In topological quantum computation, we store information in the ground space of topologically ordered models defined on spatial configurations of non-trivial topology.
 In order to perform logical operations we change the topology, either by adiabatic variation of the model parameters or by code deformation.
-It is in principle possible to perform computation by only changing the topology of some bare spatial manifold.
+It is in principle possible to perform logical operations by only changing the topology of some bare spatial manifold, for example by physically performing a Dehn twist on a torus and using Pachner moves to undo the associated distortion of the lattice.
 However, the set of accessible logic gates becomes much richer if we introduce defects, such as boundaries, anyons, domain walls, twist defects, and so on.
 We refer to such defects as \emph{computational defect} to stress that they serve a very different purpose from the syndrome defects introduced in Section~\ref{sec:fixed_points}.
 Computational defects are also necessary for implementing computation in practice where we need to faithfully embed the topological manifolds into the Euclidean space we happen to live in.
 Consider the following two examples of processes involving defects, with time flowing from bottom to top,

 The left side shows a process where two of four anyons on a disk are exchanged. \footnote{Note that for this to define a non-trivial logical operation, the anyons have to be non-Abelian, or we have to replace anyon worldlines by tube-like holes of extensive diameter.} The right side shows a code on a rectangle with two different types of boundary like the surface code, blue at the back and front and green on the left and right.
 An anyon is moved from the green boundary on the right to the green boundary on the left.